-Here are the 4 steps how to set a benchmark goal to maintain and improve yourself everyday.
+Here are the 4 steps on how to set a benchmark goal to maintain and improve yourself every day.

 1. Identify the Area You Want to Improve

-Go through the 12 areas suggested by Vishen.
+Go through the 12 areas suggested above.
 If you want to improve something in your life, you must know what it is and where to start.

-Thus, identify the area you wanted to improve right now.
+Thus, identify the area you wanted to improve on right now.

 2. Set the Benchmark

-For example, for Vishen Lakhiani, his minimum set point his physical health is to be able to do 50 pushups once a week.
+For example, for Vishen Lakhiani, his minimum setpoint for his physical health is to be able to do 50 pushups once a week.
 If he can do it every week, great, it means he can maintain his physical health level.

-As for me, I set my benchmark goal to write 1,000 words on every work day.
-This is how I managed to maintain this blog up to this day.
-I pumped up fresh content twice a week for many months now.
+As for me, I set my benchmark goal to publish a new post on my blog every Tuesday.
+And this is how I managed to maintain this blog up to this day.
+I pumped up fresh content at least once a week, and I have been doing this for years now.